Miniature Schnauzer: Appearance

 Miniature Schnauzers have a very square-shaped build, measuring 11 to 14 in tall and weighing 10 to 15 lb for females and 11 to 18 lb for males.
 They have a double coat, with wiry exterior fur and a soft undercoat.
 In show trim, the coat is kept short on the body, but the fur on the ears, legs, belly, and face is retained.
 Recognized coat colors are black, pepper and salt, black and silver, and pure white; pepper and salt coloration is where coat hairs have banded shades of black, gray and silver, fading to a gray or silver at the eyebrows, whiskers, underbody and legs.

-Miniature Schnauzers are often described as non-moulting dogs, and while this is not entirely true, their shedding is minimal and generally unnoticeable.
-For this reason, Schnauzers are considered a hypoallergenic breed.
-They are characterized by a rectangular head with bushy beard, mustache, and eyebrows; teeth that meet in a "scissor bite"; oval and dark colored eyes; and v-shaped, natural forward-folding ears (when cropped, the ears point straight upward and come to a sharp point).
+Schnauzers are characterized by a rectangular head with bushy beard, mustache, and eyebrows; teeth that meet in a "scissor bite"; oval and dark colored eyes; and v-shaped, natural forward-folding ears (when cropped, the ears point straight upward and come to a sharp point).
 Their tails are naturally thin and short, and may be docked (where permitted).
 They will also have very straight, rigid front legs, and feet that are short and round (so-called "cat feet") with thick, black pads.

 Docking of tails and cropping of ears has become a controversial practice, especially for non-working dogs, and is now illegal or restricted in a number of countries worldwide, including the UK and Australia.